 NOTE: If possible, use a lock stitch to secure your seam at the beginning and end; this is a cleaner finish than a backstitch.
-If you do not have this feature on your machine, leave your thread tails long and knot the ends.
+If you do not have this feature on your machine, leave your thread tails long, use a hand sewing needle to bring them through to the back, and knot the ends.

 Top accent ribbons, tabs and front to back assembly

 - Both the front and back panels feature the same decorative ribbons along the top: a Meander ribbon on either side of a Moth ribbon.

 - Place the first Meander ribbon ¾” from the top raw edge of the exterior panel.

 - Then, as above, butt the two additional ribbons in place below.
 On each panel, edgestitch all three ribbons in place along both sides.